GabrielKKKJJ/Clipboard-Manager/README.md

 ## Build

-The application is already compiled for Linux in the `release/0.0.0` folder with the name `Clipboard Manager-Linux-0.0.0.deb`.
+The application is already compiled for Linux in the `release/0.1.0` folder with the name `ClipboardManager-Linux-0.1.0.deb`.

 ## Installation